-Prerequisite: DAAC 1311 with a grade of "C" or better TSI Reading Complete or TSIA2 ELA Complete Required for Enrollment
+Prerequisite: DAAC 1311 with a grade of "C" or better

 DAAC 2367 Practicum - Alcohol/Drug Abuse Counseling

 Practical training in the workplace.
 Workplace training will be supported by an individualized learning plan developed by the employer, College, and student.
 The plan will focus on the 8 dimensions of the KSA's of addiction counseling.